dolittle/Studio/Source/DevTool/README.md

   * Workspace state
   * Running Applications and Microservices state
 * Vanir: proper props / lifecycle handling of viewModels - to avoid having to use useEffect()
+* Show State as string in App Overview
+* Show Type as string in App Overview

 ## Presentation